 I analyse and model data to then design and develop interactive visualisations, making things people can relate to and engage with.
-I also write about visualizations and how to make them on Pluralsight, in book-form, over here, on freeCodeCamp and in book-form..
+I also teach and write about visualizations and how to make them on Pluralsight, in book-form, over here, on freeCodeCamp and in book-form..

 A visual story about film success and failure